-Technology exploitation and IP development, and protection is often required on a European wide and/or Global basis and we frequently work closely with international teams of lawyers in a wide variety of other jurisdictions to ensure a truly comprehensive approach.
+Technology exploitation and IP development and protection are often required on a European and/or Global basis.
+We frequently work with international teams of lawyers in a wide variety of other jurisdictions to ensure a truly comprehensive approach.

 News & insights on IP & IT

 News / Cryptocurrency Fraud and Asset Tracing Legal Service of Documents through NFT - A Hong Kong Perspective

 In June 2022, LCX, a prominent centralised cryptocurrency exchange based in Liechtenstein, effected legal service upon anonymous hackers through the use of NFT.